Tucson to name music hall for native daughter Linda Ronstadt

 “To me, nothing is more satisfying than going home to Tucson and singing with my dad,” Ronstadt once told The Los Angeles Times.

 The venue will be formally renamed on May 7 during the International Mariachi Conference Espectacular Concert.
-Romero’s office said Ronstadt is scheduled to be in Tucson to unveil new signage baring her name.
+Romero’s office said Ronstadt is scheduled to be in Tucson to unveil new signage bearing her name.

 “I am fortunate to be a member of a large musical family that has been associated with the City of Tucson since the 1800s,” Ronstadt said in a statement released by the city.
 “My entire career was informed and nurtured by the music we made as I was growing up here.”